akal1001/recipe-sharing-api/README.md

 # PostPlate API

 Backend API for generating recipes by dish name or selected ingredients.
+Each recipe includes nutritional information, step-by-step cooking instructions, and an AI-generated dish image.
 If a recipe already exists, it is retrieved from the database; otherwise, the system uses AI to generate a new recipe, stores its nutritional data, and persists any newly discovered ingredients for future use.
 Recipes are categorized by nutrition level (high / low calorie) and include meal suggestions for breakfast, lunch, and dinner.

 ## Stack
 - ASP.NET Core (C#)